Listen: Joe Brumm chats to Justin Rouillon about his hit creation Bluey, modern fatherhood and the beauty of Brisbane.

 “I think so much of Brisbane is really beautiful, the sky, the colours and the architecture” – Joe Brumm.

 I’ve caught Bluey creator and Brisbane dad Joe Brumm just before he sets foot on a flight to New York.
-Click on the podcast player above to listen to the full interview!
 He’s off to sign the international distribution rights for the ABC KIDS show Bluey, after the runaway success of the program, which launched last October.

 In only 6 months Bluey has swept all before it, becoming the most downloaded show ever on the ABC’s on demand service ABC iview, as well as having been the most watched kid’s program across all TV channels.